ViswasS/GDP_Group_02/README.md

 Patient: They want a quick assessment of their condition, guidance on self-care, and clarity on when to consult a professional.
 Physicians: They need organized triage reports that include severity ratings to help cut down on consultation time.
 Healthcare Systems: Their goal is to minimize unnecessary visits and make the most of their resources.

+# Doctor-Side Add-Ons

+**E-Prescription & Notes**

+Enable doctors to generate electronic prescriptions (PDF) within the portal.

+Can be downloaded by patients.

+**Follow-up Scheduling**

+Follow-up appointments/reminders can be scheduled by doctors within the system.

+**Doctor-to-Doctor Communication**

+Secure referral process → one doctor can refer the triage case to a specialist.